* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 To store leftover corned beef, keep it in a shallow, airtight container.
 Alternatively, you can wrap it tightly in plastic wrap or heavy-duty aluminum foil.
 Store the corned beef in the fridge, where it will last 3-4 days.
 After a few days, the deli meat will start to dry out.

+To tell if your leftover corned beef is still good to eat, trust your nose.
 Corned beef that has gone bad will have a slightly sour smell.
 It will also look and feel slimy.

 Can you freeze corned beef?

 Yes, you can absolutely freeze corned beef.
 For sliced corned beef, place a piece of wax paper between each slice before placing it in airtight packaging.
 For best quality, consume the corned beef within three months.
-But if consistently stored at 0°F, it will keep almost indefinitely.

-To thaw corned beef, take it out of the freezer, keep it in the packaging and let it thaw in the fridge overnight.
+To thaw corned beef, take it out of the freezer, keep it in the packaging, and let it thaw in the fridge overnight.
 You can also thaw sliced corned beef by running cold water over the packaging to speed up the process.

 It’s also possible to reheat frozen corned beef without thawing it first.